Suvink/docs-choreo-dev/pull_request_template.md

 - [ ] Change is only applicable for Platform Engineer view
 - [x] Change is applicable for both Developer and Platform Engineer views

+## Testing

+- [ ] Change is tested in Developer view
+- [ ] Change is tested in Platform Engineer view

 ## Related issues
 > List related issues here